epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 The second step is dedicated to character tropes.
 In order to determine if an actor exhibits a reccurring persona accross his characters we introduce two possible metrics that measure to what extent an actor prefers playing a certain persona:
 (1) The **cross entropy metric** which computes the entropy of persona choices given the actor $$pref(\text{Actor}) = \frac{ H(\text{Persona}) }{ H(\text{Persona} | \text{Actor})}$$
 (2) the **mutual information metric** which captures the information gain about the actor's persona choices relative to the global persona distribution $$pref(\text{Actor}) = \frac{I(\text{Persona}, \text{Actor})}{H(\text{Persona})} = \frac{ H(\text{Persona}) - H(\text{Persona} | \text{Actor}) }{H(\text{Persona})}$$
 Properties and examples of application of those metrics are provided in the notebook.
+The chosen metric is called `pref`.

-We also introduce a metric to determine how likely a given actor is to play a given persona.
+We also introduce a metric called `like` to determine how likely a given actor is to play a given persona.
 The empirical probability can be used to estimate this likelihood: $P(\text{Persona} | \text{Actor} = \text{a})$

-5. Aggregate **preference metric** and **likelihood metric** for a given movie :

-   As we want to predict the success of a movie, we need to aggregate the metrics defined earlier for each actor who plays in the movie.
-We propose the following aggregation strategies :
+Finally, as we want to predict the success of a movie, we need to aggregate both metrics for each actor who plays in a given movie.
+We propose the following aggregation strategies:
 - Mean/median over both metrics
-   - Weighted average on the "importance" of the roles of the actor (where actors who play a more important role in the movie will have a higher weight).
-This can be done using the "knownForTitles" column of the names basics dataframe.
-This column contains the principal roles of an actor.
-We can thus assume that those roles have a significant impact on their corresponding movies.
+- Weighted average on the "importance" of the roles of the actor using IMDb `knowForTitles` data.

-   - Random sampling
-   This aggregation gives us a `preference metric` and a `likelihood metric` on the movie $m$ that we can use later for the analysis part [we call them $\text{pref}(m)$ and $\text{like}(m)$].

 > Note : Both metric $\text{like}$ and $\text{pref}$ are required together in order to differentiate between actors without any preferences playing a role that is rare against actors with a clear preferences playing a persona outside of their comfort zone.